Tendinopathy is a broadly defined as a painful condition occurring in and around tendons in response to overuse or under-preparation.

 What did the researchers do?

-Researchers performed a systematic review with meta-analysis and meta-regression investigating the moderating effects of resistance exercise dosing variables, including intensity, volume, and frequency.
+Researchers conducted a systematic review with meta-analysis and meta-regression to investigate the moderating effects of resistance exercise dosing variables, including intensity, volume, and frequency.

 - Frequency - number of training sessions performed per week